Periyapattinam Jewish Inscription: Material and contents

 The record was discovered by P. Satish, analysed by V. Rajaguru, president, Ramanathapuram Archaeological Research Foundation, and deciphered by epigraphist S. Rajagopal.
 The stones from the Periyapattinam beach were brought to Valantaravai in the 1940s to construct sidewall of a well.
 The stone was being used for washing cloths at the time of the discovery (2022).

+Context

+The settlement of 'Peryapatnam', along with 'Madayi' (in northern Kerala) and 'Cherigandaram' (unidentified), was listed as one of the first Jewish settlements on the Malabar Coast [sic] by Mosseh Pereyra De Paiva, a Portuguese Jewish trader from Amsterdam, in 1686, based on information he received from his interlocutors at Cochin.
+The 'Peryapatnam' of the Jewish traditions was previously identified with Pattanam near Cranganore.

-An undated Hebrew language inscription was previously found on a gravestone of certain Mariam, daughter of David, at Periyapattinam.
+An undated Hebrew language inscription was previously found on a gravestone of certain "Mariam, daughter of David", at Periyapattinam.
 The record also contained a prayer for the peace of the soul.
-The slab was later moved to the office of the Samsthanam Revenue officer, Ramnad.
+The slab was later moved to the office of the Samsthanam Revenue officer, Ramnad (and is now lost).
 A donative record of Maravarma Sundara Pandya to the pilarpalli or the Periyapattinam Jalal Jamal Mosque can be found at the Thirupullani Temple.